zilliztech/zdoc/docs/tutorials/pipelines/pipelines-ingest-search-delete-data/pipelines-text-data.md

 - `cloud-region`: The ID of the cloud region where your cluster exists.
 Currently, only `gcp-us-west1` is supported.

 - `expression`: The boolean expression used to filter out entities that need to be deleted.
-For more information about how to write boolean expression, refer to [Scalar Filters](./get-and-scalar-query#reference-on-scalar-filters).
+For more information about how to write boolean expression, refer to [Filtering](./filtering).

 Below is an example response.